zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/fetch-metadata-within-steps.md

 ```

 You can also use the [active model](../../starter-guide/track-ml-models.md) to get the
-model version metadata, or the associated artifacts directly as described in the
+model metadata, or the associated artifacts directly as described in the
 [starter guide](../../starter-guide/track-ml-models.md):

 ```python